sgoeschl/gatling-blueprint-project/README.md

 The Gatling working horse modified to work seamlelly with the `Gatling Blueprint Project`

-* Assuming the following coordinates `computerdatabase-tenant-${scope}-local`
+* Assuming the following coordinates `computerdatabase-gatling-${scope}-local`
     * The tests are targeting the application `computerdatabase`
-    * Since we have no particular tenant we just assume the default value `tenant`
+    * Since this application is hosted by the Gatling cooperation the tenant is `gatling`
     * There are two provided scopes - `smoketest` and `functional`
     * We also assume that the site is called `local` (to be on the save side)
-* Those two test map into `computerdatabase.tenant.functional.Test` and `computerdatabase.tenant.smoketest.Test`
+* Those two test map into `computerdatabase.gatling.functional.Test` and `computerdatabase.gatling.smoketest.Test`
 * Each test scenario has its own `search.csv`
 * Each test scenario runs different test as defined in `ComputerDatabaseChainBuilder`
 * Each test scenario runs different user scenario derived from `environment.properties`